 Another function.

-The lines execute in the order they appear in the main function.
-First, our “Hello, world!” message prints, and then another_function is called and its message is printed.
+The lines execute in the order in which they appear in the main function.
+First, the “Hello, world!” message prints, and then another_function is called and its message is printed.

-Function Arguments
+Function Parameters

-Functions can also take arguments.
+Functions can also be defined to have parameters, which are special variables that are part of a function's signature.
+When a function has parameters, we can provide it with concrete values for those parameters.
+Technically, the concrete values are called arguments, but in casual conversation people tend to use the words “parameter” and “argument” interchangeably for either the variables in a function's definition or the concrete values passed in when you call a function.

-The following rewritten version of another_function shows what arguments look like in Rust:
+The following rewritten version of another_function shows what parameters look like in Rust:

 Filename: src/main.rs